mapbox/mapbox-unity-sdk/README.md

 Documentation is generated using DocFX from this repo and is hosted at: https://www.mapbox.com/mapbox-unity-sdk/.

 # Dependencies
-This project includes git submodule dependencies outlined in [this gitmodules](https://github.com/mapbox/mapbox-unity-sdk/blob/develop/.gitmodules) file.
+This project includes git submodule dependcies outlined in [this gitmodules](https://github.com/mapbox/mapbox-unity-sdk/blob/develop/.gitmodules) file.

 To install/update the dependencies after `git clone`/`git pull` run `update-mapbox-unity-sdk-core.bat` or `update-mapbox-unity-sdk-core.sh` (depending on your OS).